CrunchyData/postgres-operator/docs/content/pgo-client/common-tasks.md

 **NOTE**: This operation can cause downtime.
-Modifying the resource requests allocated to a Deployment requires that the Pods in a Deployment must be restart.
+Modifying the resource requests allocated to a Deployment requires that the Pods in a Deployment must be restarted.
 Each PostgreSQL instance is safely shutdown using the ["fast"](https://www.postgresql.org/docs/current/app-pg-ctl.html) shutdown method to help ensure it will not enter crash recovery mode when a new Pod is created.